paulmackinlay/state-machine/README.md

 # state-machine

-This repo contains a [state machine API](src/main/java/com/webotech/statemachine/api) and a [microservice API](src/main/java/com/webotech/statemachine/service/api) that have generic, thread safe implementations written in core java.
+This repo contains a [state machine API](src/main/java/com/webotech/statemachine/api) and a [service API](src/main/java/com/webotech/statemachine/service/api) that have generic, thread safe implementations written in core java.
 It also has a

 - State machine API with comprehensive javadoc
 - Generic state machine implementation
-- Microservice API with comprehensive javadoc
+- Service API for building apps/microservices with comprehensive javadoc
-- Microsevice starter implementation that is backed by a state machine
+- Sevice starter implementation that is backed by a state machine
 - Core java: no dependencies other than a logging API
 - Thread safe
 - Extensively tested